Skip to main content

 });

-• input — maps the event to the action's input.
+• input — maps the event to the handler's input.
 May be async.

 • sessionId (optional) — derives the session id from the event.
 May be async.
 Defaults to the originating thread's id.